Super Bowl coin toss: How to bet on this popular Patriots vs. Seahawks prop pick

 CBS Sports expert R.J.
 White shares his coin toss betting pick for Super Bowl 60

 The biggest NFL game of the year is just around the corner, as the New England Patriots and Seattle Seahawks will take the field at Levi's Stadium for Super Bowl 60.
 According to the latest NFL odds, Seattle is favored by 4.5 points, while the over/under for total points scored is 45.5.
-The Seahawks are -230 money-line favorites, with the Patriots listed at +190.
+Seahawks quarterback Sam Darnold is the +120 favorite to win Super Bowl MVP, with Patriots quarterback Drake Maye at +240.
 Much has been made of the dynamic talents and strong defenses on both sides.
 However, before the game kicks off, the team captains will meet at midfield for the opening coin toss, providing the most avid of sports bettors their first chance to get a win.

 Wagering on minutiae like the coin toss is a hallmark of Super Bowl betting, as sportsbooks like DraftKings will offer odds on just about everything, from the coin toss to the color of the Gatorade dumped on the winning coach.
 CBS Sports gambling and Fantasy sports managing editor R.J.
 White has been analyzing these betting opportunities for years, in addition to being one of SportsLine's top NFL experts -- he's gone 22-15-1 (+545) in his last 38 over/under picks, for instance.
 Now he's sharing his Super Bowl 60 coin toss pick.